Guernsey Sands Committee member and husband up for Pride of Guernsey 2017 Parents of the Year award

 Guernsey Sands Lights of Love Service

-Guernsey Sands is holding its annual Lights of Love service on Friday 7 December from 7.30pm at St Saviour's Church.
+Guernsey Sands is holding its annual Lights of Love service on Friday 1st December at St Saviour’s Church from 7.30 to 9pm.

-This candlelit service by Reverend Linda Le Vasseur includes Christmas carols, readings, musical entertainment, candle lighting, memorial roll call and tag hanging in honour of your loved lost one and a few mementos of the evening followed by a light refreshment.
+This candlelit service by Reverend Linda Le Vasseur includes Christmas carols, readings, musical entertainment, candle lighting, memorial roll call and tag hanging in honour of your loved lost one and a few mementoes of the evening.

-Please email if you would like a tag hung in your absence and any baby names to be included in the memorial roll call to email@example.com.
+Please email email@example.com if you would like a tag hung in your absence and/or any baby names to be included in the memorial roll call.

-If you are interested in helping organise the event or do a reading please email firstname.lastname@example.org.
+If you are interested in helping organise the event or would like to hear a specific reading or do a reading, please email firstname.lastname@example.org